-5.35 The evaluation of significant effects should always be based on the best available scientific evidence proportionate to the severity of those effects.
+5.35 The evaluation of significant effects should always be based on the best available scientific evidence.
 If sufficient information is not available further survey or additional research may be required.
-In cases of reasonable doubt, where it is not possible to robustly justify a conclusion of no significant effects, mitigation/compensation measures should be applied in accordance with the precautionary principle.
+In cases of reasonable doubt, where it is not possible to robustly justify a conclusion of no significant effect, a significant effect should be assumed.
 Where uncertainty exists, it must be acknowledged in the EcIA.